ga-dc/wdi17/dir.md

 - Inspire and support students as they identify their passions and drive their own continued learning beyond the curriculum.
 - Adapt our global curriculum and use it to guide your teaching, building your own lesson plans as needed and contributing back your lessons learned over time.
 - Facilitate a safe, supportive, and energetic community that welcomes the various needs and learning styles of your students.
-- Shore up your own knowledge of the development in the process!
+- Become more masterful in your development skills in the process!

 As a DIR, you will be responsible for teaching, planning, mentoring, grading, and collaborating with other teams at General Assembly.
 (It is literally your job to continue your own education through sharing your knowledge with future students.)